ORNL/VERTEX-CFD/paper/paper.md

 ## Dependencies and deployment

-The VERTEX-CFD package is an open-source code that is hosted on the Oak Ridge National Laboratory (ORNL) GitHub account [https://github.com/ORNL/VERTEX-CFD](https://github.com/ORNL/VERTEX-CFD).
+The VERTEX-CFD package is an open-source code that is hosted on the Oak Ridge National Laboratory (ORNL) GitHub account [https://github.com/ORNL/VERTEX-CFD](https://github.com/ORNL/VERTEX-CFD) but developed on a GitLab account.
 VERTEX-CFD is built on the [Trilinos package](https://trilinos.github.io/) [@trilinos-website] that provides a suite of tools for code development on HPC platforms.
 It has been deployed on a wide variety of HPC platforms, ranging from small clusters to exascale computers including Summit [@olcf-web], Frontier [@olcf-web], and Perlmutter [@nersc-web].

 ## Governing equations and discretization methods